 2020 Census Outreach Project

 Notice to the Public: Due to the California State Governor’s Executive Order N-25-20 and as a result of the growing threat of COVID-19, the Paso Robles City library and the County’s Questionnaire Assistance Center are closed until further notice.
-Residents with questions about the Census may call the U.S. Census Bureau at 1-844-330-2020.
+Residents with questions about the Census may call the U.S. Census Bureau at 1-844-330-2020 or reach out to our Census Questionaire Assistance Phone Line (contact information detailed below).

 A complete and accurate count of San Luis Obispo County, California's population is essential.
 The data collected by the decennial census determines the number of seats each state has in the U.S. House of Representatives and is used to distribute billions of federal dollars to state and local governments, including our county.
 We have committed to assisting California in its statewide effort to ensure an accurate and complete count of SLO County's population in the 2020 Census.